AaronGhiurauLTU/MCS1653-Project-1/README.md

 <br>

-4. **Did you receive help from anyone outside this class?** <br> (list their names and what they helped with) No.
+4. **Did you receive help from anyone outside this class?** <br> (list their names and what they helped with)

+No.

 <br>

 5. **Did you get help from any AI Code Assistants?** <br> (Tell us which .cs file to look in for the citation and describe what you learned)

-Yes, for AdvancedFlyingEnemy ChatGPT was used to calculate the interception velocity
+Yes, for AdvancedFlyingEnemy ChatGPT was used to calculate the interception velocity based on the players velocity.

 <br>

-6. **Did you get help from any online websites, videos, or tutorials?** <br> (link them here) Brackey's Godot 2D Tutorial: https://youtu.be/LOhfqjmasi0?si=W5CWW-TJ50JmI36B Menu Tutorial: https://youtu.be/vsKxB66_ngw?si=3cbEceOTDbdFnJhn Scrolling background/parallax tutorial: https://www.youtube.com/watch?v=quVFPh1eotE
+6. **Did you get help from any online websites, videos, or tutorials?** <br> (link them here)

+Brackey's Godot 2D Tutorial: https://youtu.be/LOhfqjmasi0?si=W5CWW-TJ50JmI36B

+Menu Tutorial: https://youtu.be/vsKxB66_ngw?si=3cbEceOTDbdFnJhn

+Scrolling background/parallax tutorial: https://www.youtube.com/watch?v=quVFPh1eotE

 <br>

 7. **What trouble did you have with this project?**

 Learning various aspects of Godot as I only had a week of experience prior to starting this project.
 The tutorials and docs helped a lot with this problem.
 Another issue I had was calculating the velocity needed for the red bat enemy to target the player based on their speed as I couldn't figure it out on my own which is why I used ChatGPT to help.

 <br>

 8. **Is there anything else we should know?**

-This project was made with Godot 4.3 which did not support WebGL builds with C# and downgrading created too many errors to resolve.
+This project was made with Godot 4.3 which did not support WebGL builds with C# and downgrading to Godot 3 created too many errors to resolve.